daH005/absparser/README.md

 ## About the project
-I once a lot of worked for code for handling difficult non-structured data from many sites.
+I once a lot of worked for code for handling difficult non-structured data from many sites to save clean data to a SQL-database.
 It was data from HTML, JSON, plain text and more.
 In this project I decided to write a library for this task.

+## How to start usage
+Just clone the repository and read on

 ## Usage steps using an example:
 0. The raw structure for an example: